 The truth is that we all have differences and unique ways of doing things.
 We have different expectations, different ways of communicating, different ways to handle conflict, and different ways in which we connect with other people.
 And that’s ok!

 The challenge for many of us is to learn to recognise our differences and learn how to adapt to other people’s styles of communication, behavior, and thinking.
-Once we recognise and understand that everyone is different, we can find ways to connect with others and work together in an effective and productive way.
+Once we recognise and understand that everyone is different, we can develop effective workplace relationships.

-To engage every individual in building more effective relationships at work, leaders need to equip their people with the social and emotional know-how for more effective interactions at work.
+To engage every individual in developing effective relationships at work, leaders need to equip their people with the social and emotional know-how for more effective interactions at work.
 In our training programs we focus on effective working relationships with colleagues.

 People need to understand themselves and others while learning to appreciate different priorities, preferences, and values each individual brings to the workplace.
 With personalized insights and actionable strategies, people can learn how to adapt to the style of others, ultimately improving engagement, collaboration, and the overall quality of the workplace.